Double-Ended Palindromic Trees in Linear Time: Introduction

 \subsection{Main results}

 In this paper, we study an extension of deque, called double-ended eertree, which processes a string $s$ (initialized to empty) with four kinds of basic operations supported: \begin{itemize} \item $\texttt{push\_back}(c)$: Insert a character $c$ at the back of the string.
 That is, set $s \gets sc$. \item $\texttt{push\_front}(c)$: Insert a character $c$ at the front of the string.
 That is, set $s \gets cs$. \item $\texttt{pop\_back}()$: Remove a character from the back of the string.
 That is, set $s \gets s\substr{1}{\abs*{s}-1}$, provided that $s$ is not empty. \item $\texttt{pop\_front}()$: Remove a character from the front of the string.
-That is, set $s \gets s\substr{2}{\abs*{s}}$, provided that $s$ is not empty. \end{itemize} In addition to the basic operations above, we can also make online queries to the current string, including but not limited to the following: \begin{itemize} \item Find the number of distinct palindromic substrings of the current string. \item Find the longest palindromic prefix of the current string, and check whether it is unique in the current string. \item Find the longest palindromic suffix of the current string, and check whether it is unique in the current string. \end{itemize} The data structure adopted in our implementation is an extended eertree.
-This indicates that we always have access to the eertree of the current string, and therefore basic operations of the eertree are naturally inherited.
-Roughly speaking, we proposed a self-organizing data structure double-ended eertree which supports online deque operations on the stored string in linear time, which is stated in the following theorem.
+That is, set $s \gets s\substr{2}{\abs*{s}}$, provided that $s$ is not empty. \end{itemize} In addition to the basic operations above, we can also make online queries to the current string, including but not limited to the following: \begin{itemize} \item $\texttt{count}()$: Find the number of distinct palindromic substrings of the current string. \item $\texttt{longest\_prepal}()$: Find the longest palindromic prefix of the current string, and check whether it is unique in the current string. \item $\texttt{longest\_sufpal}()$: Find the longest palindromic suffix of the current string, and check whether it is unique in the current string. \end{itemize}